 WordPress Focuses on User Experience

-WordPress’s themes and plugins work together to help make the website look professional, user-friendly and visually appealing.
+WordPress’s themes and plugins work together to help make the website design look professional, user-friendly and visually appealing.
 The majority of visitors enjoy the UX of a site built on WordPress, research has shown that they tend to stay longer and overall site bounce rates have decreased.
 So if improving your site’s SEO ranking is your main aim, this is great news for you, Google will reward you with websites that provide a greater user experience.

 On WordPress, it’s easy to edit your website’s permalink, instead of having a URL of ugly characters, you can create something that flows.
 The beauty of being able to edit your article’s permalink means that you can add keywords into the URL.
 So not only will your permalink look good, it will help with your search rankings.